eudoxia0/eudoxia0.github.io/article/_posts/2023-06-12-second-class-references.md

 between raw pointers and second-class references, where you can do things second-class references cannot, without losing safety.

-If you compare Val and Rust, the simplicity gains are tremendous, because Rust's borrow checker is very complex, especially with newer language features like async that complicate lifetime analysis.
+If you compare Hylo and Rust, the simplicity gains are tremendous, because Rust's borrow checker is very complex, especially with newer language features like async that complicate lifetime analysis.